nkrachangtoy/instagram-database-clone/README.md

-# Instagram Database Clone using MySQL
+# Instagram Clone

-A Instagram database clone with sample data.
+Re-building a Instagram clone using ASP.NET Core 3.0 as the Backend, React as Frontend, and MySQL as the database.

+## Goals

+[x] Build Database with MySQL

+[ ] Build RESTful API with .NET Core 3.0

+[ ] Build Frontend with React

 ## Requirement

 - [MySQL](https://dev.mysql.com/downloads/)
+- ASP.NET 3.0
+- React

 ## Diagram